dinythomas89/art-galleria/README.md

 # Art-Galleria

+### Purpose
+To be more confident with TS and State management

 ### Description

 This is a front-end project made with React.
 It displays information about famous painters and their paintings.
 Users can like the paintings and view all their favorite works.